qaecology/blogdown-website/content/authors/Rohan Khot/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)

-- Affiliates
+- Affiliates and Alumni

 ---

-Rohan is completed his Masters degree at QAEco, working on a project modelling the distributions of Eucalypt species in the Grampians-Gariwerd National Park using Functional Traits.
-Outside of the university, Rohan works on the Forest Protection Survey Program doing Flora and Fauna Surveys around Victoria.
-He also enjoys playing Soccer on the weekend, riding bicycles, and losing chess games on the internet.
+Rohan completed his Master's degree at QAEco, working on a project modelling the distributions of Eucalypt species in the Grampians-Gariwerd National Park using Functional Traits.
+Outside of the university, Rohan works on the Forest Protection Survey Program, conducting Flora and Fauna Surveys around Victoria.
+He also enjoys playing Soccer on the weekend, riding bicycles, and playing chess on the internet.